ericaro/gogrex/README.md

 gogrex
 ======

-gogrex provides a regular expression to a graph transformer in golang
+gogrex is a *library* that turns any *regular expression* into a *graph* available through a simple API.

 <code>
 Parse(" name, alias?, (telephone, email)+ " )